Imperial Guard (Iran): Origins

 In 1921 a Persian Royal Guard was in existence comprising 20,000 men.
 A Guard Division was raised in 1925 by Reza Shah, incorporating both cavalry and infantry units.

 Originally formed in 1942 with 700 volunteers, its early design was overseen by General Jafar Shafaghat.
 It was modeled after the French Republican Guard and the British Household Cavalry and foot guards.

-Following the 1953 coup d'état, the unit was expanded to a division under General Teymur Bakhtiar.
+Following the 1953 coup d'état, the unit was expanded to a division under Brigadier General Teymur Bakhtiar.

 In 1963, a division of the Imperial Guard under Oveisi was reported to have been deployed to quell the 1963 demonstrations in Iran (in Tehran).

 In 1972, the Guard was substantially expanded to a corps level, consisting of two divisions.
 This expansion was achieved by incorporating the Lashkari Guard Division and a conscript brigade.

-The second-to-last commander of the Imperial Guard was General Abdolali Badrei, who served until the 1979 Iranian Revolution, after which it was disbanded.
+The second-to-last commander of the Imperial Guard was General Abdol Ali Badrei, who served until the 1979 Iranian Revolution, after which it was disbanded.